ghc-proposals/ghc-proposals/proposals/0000-quick-look-impredicativity.md

 0
 ```

-Even though the [current documentation about `RankNTypes`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-RankNTypes) does not make it clear whether the extension is required if you merely want to consume types of this form, it is clear that `($)` has to be impredicatively instantiated for the expression to type check. **Removing the special rule is thus backwards-incompatible, as users would be asked to enable `ImpredicativeTypes`.**
+Even though the [current documentation about `RankNTypes`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-RankNTypes) does not make it clear whether the extension is required if you merely want to consume types of this form, it is clear that `($)` has to be impredicatively instantiated for the expression to type check.
+Thus, it might be the case that now programmers are required to enable `ImpredicativeTypes` when it was not previously the case.

 ## Costs and Drawbacks